 Submit Early in the Report Period#

 Check your Warning Flags#

 Any flags with a “W” are Warning Non-Critical Flags.
 It is important to review your Warning Flags to determine if errors exist in your data in these categories.
 Warning flags are excluded from the Error Tolerance Level (ETL) calculation but can identify erroneous data and should be reviewed every report period.
 Upon Formal submission, it is assumed Warning Flags were reviewed for accuracy (Title 22, Division 7, Chapter 10, Article 8, Section 97246, subdivision (a)).

 Patients Review Their Demographic Data Every Visit#

-Preferred Language Spoken, Race, Ethnicity, Social Security Number, Sex, Date of Birth, and ZIP Code data quality is most accurate when self-reported by the patient, and then reviewed and confirmed by patients in subsequent visits to support data quality and improve upon missing data.
+Preferred Language Spoken, Race, Ethnicity, Social Security Number, Sex, Date of Birth, and ZIP Code data quality is most accurate when self-reported by the patient.
+Patients should review and confirm their data in subsequent visits to support data quality.
 There may be cases where family members or care providers declare on the patient’s behalf.
-OSHPD has developed a brochure (English | Spanish) which can be distributed to patients and that healthcare facilities may find helpful in answering patient questions about reporting their personal data.
+OSHPD has developed a brochure (English | Spanish) which can be distributed to help in answering patient questions about reporting their personal data.

 Be Knowledgeable About How Data Is Used#

 Excellence in Action#

 - Work closely with admissions staff and keep them informed of accurate reporting and adherence to regulatory requirements.